crescendolab-open/zodios-core-zod-v4/README.md

 - [ ] React/Solid:

-   - make ZodiosHooks independant of Zodios client instance (axios, fetch)
+   - make ZodiosHooks independent of Zodios client instance (axios, fetch)

    - not a breaking change, so no codemod needed